Isaiah 1:1 Commentary

 Now if any key is needed to this book, this is it.
 Isaiah was a man who was searching for something.
 Peter says he was searching after the salvation that was to come from God.
 And the interesting thing is that the name "Isaiah" means "The salvation of Jehovah."

 Now what sets this man searching?
 Why does he pore over his writings, puzzling over this matter?
 Well, when you read this book you can see his problem.
-Isaiah lived in a time of national stress, when man's true nature was visible and was exposing itself for what it was just as in our day. (
+Isaiah lived in a time of national stress, when man's true nature was visible and was exposing itself for what it was just as in our day.
+(Isaiah: The Salvation of the Lord)

 To understand Isaiah or any of the OT prophets one must have a grasp of the history of the nation of Israel as summarized below.
 The reader is encouraged to read the Scripture references that substantiate the historical events (words in blue are also active links).
 After pondering and digesting the history of Israel, the diligent student of God's Word would be well advised to study the table (table) that depicts the OT prophets, their times and their target audience (Israel or Judah).
 Finally, as an aid to understanding prophetic passages, the astute reader would be prudent to study the major prophetic points of history (chart).